The Viking Chair

-These chairs are really fun projects that are cheap, easy and make great additions alongside a campfire.
+The viking chair is really a fun project that is cheap, easy and make great additions alongside a campfire.
 They are also known as bog, plank or stargazer chairs.
 Due to the angle and length of the back, these chairs really support your neck while you look up at the stars and are surprisingly comfortable!

 The first step in making a viking chair is to cut your 8 foot boards in half to 4 feet.
 Use your hand saws here and it really helps if you can put a foot down on the boards so they don’t move around when cutting.
 If you like to see how to build some easy stackable sawhorses, see my DIY video here.
 For power tools, you can use a jigsaw or circular saw to make this easy cut.

 Mark your mortise slot, make the slot about 12″ from the bottom of the board, and 8 inches wide.
 Measure lines 2 inches in from either side so that your slot is centered.
 Place the other half of your board standing up over the mortise line and mark again.
 Now your mortise will be the exact ‘thickness’ of your board for a close fit.

 Attach the largest bit you can find to your brace and drill out the center of the mortises, where the X’s are above.
 Have a friendly viking sit on the board to keep it steady, and watch the shavings fly!
 Make sure to put a scrap board underneath where you are drilling, to prevent tear out and splinters.
 For power tool users, simply drill one hole large enough to fit your jigsaw blade into and cut out the mortise.